BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than four thousand construction and design related expert designations, the Boiling Springs, South Carolina Construction Expert Directory provides a wide spectrum of trial support and consulting services to construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides construction claims and trial support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Utilizing in house resources which include building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings specialized expertise and local capabilities to the Boiling Springs region.
+Through more than four thousand building and construction related expert designations, the Boiling Springs, South Carolina Construction Expert Directory provides a single point of reference for construction defect and claims related support to builders, risk managers, and construction practice groups concerned with construction defect, scheduling, and delay claims.
+BHA provides construction claims evaluation and expert support services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
+Employing in house assets which include credentialed construction consultants, NCARB certified architects, forensic engineers, building envelope and design experts, the construction experts group brings national experience and local capabilities to Boiling Springs and the surrounding areas.

 Construction Expert Witness News & Info